Key US bond yield hits highest level since June 2008 - KTVZ

 By Paul R. La Monica, CNN Business

-More bad news for anyone looking to buy a home: The benchmark 10-year Treasury bond yield rose to about 4.15% Thursday morning, the highest level since June 2008.
+More bad news for anyone looking to buy a home: The benchmark10-year Treasury bond yield rose to about 4.2% Thursday afternoon, the highest level since June 2008.
 Mortgage rates, which are now hovering just below 7%, tend to move in lockstep with the 10-year yield.

 Strong corporate profits from Dow components IBM, chemicals giant Dow (yes, Dow is in the Dow) as well as telecom leader AT&T helped lift Wall Street’s mood.
-The Dow was up nearly 300 points, or about 1% in late morning trading.
-The S&P 500 and Nasdaq rose 0.6% and 1%, respectively.
+The Dow was up nearly 50 points, or about 0.2% in midday trading.
+That was off its highs from earlier in the session.
+The S&P 500 was slightly lower and the Nasdaq was flat.

 All three indexes are up for the month of October, after plunging in August and September.